 Wife-beating was legal and a very common practice in almost all countries prior to the mid-1800s.
 Most legal systems viewed wife-beating as a valid exercise of a husband’s authority over his wife.

-Women and children were seen as ‘belonging’ to a man, therefore controlling of his wife and children in the form of physical violence or punishment by a man were acceptable in religious and civil laws of all societies.
+Women and children were seen as ‘belonging’ to a man, therefore controlling his wife and children in the form of physical violence or punishment by a man was acceptable in the religious and civil laws of all societies.

 Legal Documents from the Medieval Age from different regions support wife-beating was legally allowed to ‘control, correct, support and instruct’ the wife by her husband.

 In the U.S. the courts continued to uphold a man’s right to punish his wife with violence until 1871.
 In his article “Wife Beating: An American Tradition”, David Peterson explores the history, social conditions, and possible causes of wife-beating, during the mid to late 19th century.

 There are still 46 countries where women do not have any legal protection against domestic violence.
 Data shows 1 in 3 women worldwide have experienced physical or sexual violence at least once in their lifetime mostly by intimate partners.